-The Corporation is exposed to foreign currency risk of fluctuations on financial instruments that are denominated in US\$ and Dominican Republic Pesos related to cash balances, other investments, and accounts payable.
-Sensitivity to a plus or minus 5% change in the foreign exchange rate would not have resulted in a significant fluctuation during the year ended December 31, 2023.
+The Corporation is exposed to foreign currency risk of fluctuations on financial instruments that are denominated in US\$ and Dominican Republic Pesos related to cash balances, other investments and accounts payable.
+Sensitivity to a plus or minus 5% change in the foreign exchange rate would not have resulted in a significant fluctuation during the three months ended March 31, 2024.